 I am often asked, “What’s one easy thing I can do for my health?”
 My reply is always, “drink more water!”
 We all know that by increasing our water intake it supports our body to flush out toxins, boosts metabolism, improve and intestinal health.
 Water is the medium in that all other nutrients are found and without enough, we compromise our health.

-Water is the primary component in all of your body’s fluid such as blood, lymph, and digestive juices.
+Water is the primary component in all of your body’s fluids such as blood, lymph, and digestive juices.
 Water transports electrolytes and mineral salts that aid your body in sending electric currents and messages so that is can perform as we want it to.
 Water is involved in the major functions of our body, which include: absorption, digestion, circulation, and elimination.

 How to Make Infused Water:

 1) Start with clean produce.
-I always encourage people to buy the best quality ingredients they can for taste, nutrient density and to eliminate potential chemical stressors that disrupt hormone balance and immune function.
+I always encourage people to buy the best quality ingredients they can for taste, nutrient density, and to eliminate potential chemical stressors that disrupt hormone balance and immune function.

 - Buying foods in season are more affordable, download my What’s in Season Rejoice Reference Guide to aid in your meal planning

-- Download a copy of the Clean fifteen, Dirty Dozen Rejoice reference guide to help with your choices
+- Download a copy of the Clean Fifteen, Dirty Dozen Rejoice reference guide to help with your choices

 - Download this Apple Cider Vinegar Produce Wash for non-organic produce to remove pesticides & toxic residue.